Director, Bridget Kennedy Project Space, 53 Ridge St, North Sydney

 The Sydney Library of Things

-As the instigator and co-founder of The Sydney Library of Things, run from The Coal Loader Centre for Sustainability I’m honoured to work with a terrific group of volunteers who are passionate about this project.
+As the instigator and co-founder of The Sydney Library of Things, run from The Coal Loader Centre for Sustainability it’s an honour to work with a terrific group of volunteers who are passionate about this project.
 I’d love to see a library of things in EVERY council.
 It just makes sense.
 Please get in touch if you’re interested in volunteering or donating items to this tool library.

 The Sydney Edible Garden Trail

-Bridget is the initiator and President of the non-profit Sydney Edible Garden Trail.
-Their aim is to encourage and inspire growing edible produce in street gardens, home gardens and public spaces across Sydney.
+As the initiator and president of the non-profit Sydney Edible Garden Trail, our aim is to encourage and inspire growing edible produce in street gardens, home gardens and public spaces across Sydney.
 SEGT also distributes all profits to the community in the form of grants to community and school gardens.
 We grow communities, not just food!
 Get in touch to find out how you can be a part of this project

 The Repair Cafe Sydney North, 164 Longueville Rd Lane Cove

-I’m one of the founding members.
+As one of the founding members, and a previous committee member, I help out on jewellery repairs.
 Come along and say hi!
 It’s held monthly on the first and second Sundays of the month between 2-4pm.
 Even if you don’t have something to repair, it’s a great place to hang out and learn some repair skills.
-You can grab a delicious organic coffee and cake for a small donation.
-I also co-ordinate pop-up jewellery repair cafes at my workshop in North Sydney.
 Find out a bit more about Repair Cafes.

 The Seedling at Sagada, Sagada, Philippines